The Tip (American football)

 The Tip, sometimes referred to as the Immaculate Deflection, was a play in the 2013 NFC Championship Game in the National Football League (NFL) between the division rivals of the #5 seeded San Francisco 49ers and the #1 seeded Seattle Seahawks.
 The game was played in CenturyLink Field (now known as Lumen Field) in Seattle, Washington and, being the NFC Championship Game, was televised nationally on Fox.

 With the score 23–17 in favor of the Seahawks, the 49ers had driven the ball all the way to the Seahawks' 18 yard line.
 With 30 seconds left in regulation, 49ers quarterback Colin Kaepernick threw a pass to Michael Crabtree in the right corner of the endzone.
-Before Crabtree could catch the ball, cornerback Richard Sherman deflected the ball directly into linebacker Malcolm Smith's hands for an interception, all but sealing the Seahawks victory.
-With the win, the Seahawks advanced to just their second Super Bowl appearance in franchise history, in which they defeated the Denver Broncos 43–8 for their first Super Bowl win.
+Before Crabtree could catch the ball, cornerback Richard Sherman deflected the ball directly into linebacker Malcolm Smith's hands for an interception, sealing the Seahawks victory.
+With the win, the Seahawks advanced to just their second Super Bowl appearance in franchise history, in which they defeated the Denver Broncos 43–8 for their first ever Super Bowl win.
 The Tip is often considered one of the biggest moments in Seattle Seahawks history.

 Events of the play

 Until the fourth quarter, the Seahawks had not had a lead the entire game.
 That changed when Seahawks quarterback Russell Wilson threw a 35-yard touchdown pass to Jermaine Kearse with 13:44 left in the game, making the score 20–17.
 After a 47-yard field goal by Steven Hauschka with 3:37 left, the lead increased to 23–17.

 The 49ers moved the ball quickly to the 18 yard line, needing a touchdown and subsequent extra point to retake the lead.
 With 30 seconds remaining, 49ers quarterback Colin Kaepernick avoided mounting pressure from defensive end Cliff Avril, launching a pass to Michael Crabtree in the right side of the endzone.
 Before Crabtree could catch the ball, cornerback Richard Sherman leaped into the air and tipped the ball.
-It promptly landed into the hands of linebacker Malcolm Smith, who took a knee for a Seattle touchback with 22 seconds left in the game.
+It promptly landed into the hands of linebacker Malcolm Smith, who took a knee for a Seahawks touchback with 22 seconds left in the game.